funfungho/abzLinux/the_linux_command_line/06_io_redirection.md

     - If the file does not already exist, it is created just as though the `>` operator had been used
 ## Redirecting standard error
 - To redirect standard error, we must refer to its *file descriptor*
-- A program can produce output on any of several numbered file streams
-    - While we have referred to the first 3 of these file streams as standard input, output, and error, the shell references them internally as file descriptors 0, 1, and 2, respectively
+- A program can produce output on any of several numbered **file streams**.
+While we have referred to the first 3 of these file streams as standard input, output, and error, the shell references them internally as file descriptors 0, 1, and 2, respectively
-- The shell provides a notation for redirecting files using the file descriptor number
-- Because standard error is the same as file descriptor number 2, we can redirect standard error with this notation
+- The shell provides a notation for redirecting files using the **file descriptor number**.
+Because standard error is the same as file descriptor number 2, we can redirect standard error with this notation

     ```bash
     ls -l /bin/usr 2> ls-error.txt